-In the year 2020 and moving forward, many businesses have taken up the practice of remote working for all of their staff and employees.
+Many businesses have taken up the practice of remote working for all of their staff and employees.
 As a style of working that allows many to work around the current climate of restrictions and regulations, whilst maintaining productivity, it’s easy to see why remote working has become so popular.
-However, an aspect of remote working that companies may not have considered, are some of the risks; and the importance of encouraging safe online practices for staff in the “remote workplace”, including with topics such as GDPR.
+However, an aspect of remote working that companies may not have considered are some of the risks and the importance of encouraging safe online practices for staff in the remote workplace.

 In this blog, we will explore what some of the main risks are of remote working concerning data safety, what kinds of policies a company can instate to encourage the protection of data online, and how UK Postbox might be able to help.